tywayne/tywayne.com/_posts/2017-06-25-on-vegetarianism-masculinity-and-language.md

 Specific ways that people ask a question, or better yet the *face they make* when hearing my answer.

 ‪Early on I encountered a pastor who made a joke about it in a sermon.
-He shared that his wife threw a party with veggie hors d'oeuvres, cucumbers kabobs and the like, and that such an act was, quote, "quintessentially feminine"‬.
+He shared that his wife threw a party with veggie hors d'oeuvres, cucumber kabobs and the like, and that such an act was, quote, "quintessentially feminine"‬.

 I get that there is nuance and context to the joke.
 I get that it was most likely an innocent attempt